TheGraphIndia/Graph-A-Thon/challenge-3.md

  - Make use of The Graph Playground to use different queries and display that data.
 (SKY IS THE LIMIT 🌌)

- - Create a new file with title `solution-3.md` and add the frontend screenshot in the file.
+ - Create a new file with the title `solution-3.md` and add the frontend screenshot in the file.

- - **[VERY IMPORTANT STEP]**  Add the link of this `solution-3.md` file to this [Graph-A-Thon challenge submission form](https://airtable.com/).
+ - **[🚨VERY IMPORTANT STEP🚨]**  Submit the link of this `solution-3.md` file to this [Graph-A-Thon challenge submission form](https://airtable.com/).

  (ex: https://github.com/username/Graph-Advocates--Graph-A-Thon-2023/blob/username_graphathon/solution-3.md)